Rizosha/IX/README.md

+COLLOSEUM FIGHTER - IX -  Made with Unity

 My final submission for University and the first game I have released on Itch.IO.

-Colloseum fighter game Made with Unity - IX

 The main bulk of scripts that I have written in C# can be found in the location:
 IX > Assets > Scripts